ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/first_steps/first_steps.rst

 #.
 Build the project by clicking on the red highlighted hammer visible in :numref:`build_workspace`.

-   * This button has to always be pressed, whenever changes have been made to the code base.
+   * Whenever changes have been made to the code base This button has to always be pressed.
-   * If this button is not pressed after changes have been made, these changes can't not be flashed onto the UltraZohm.
+   * If this button is not pressed after changes have been made, these changes can't be flashed onto the UltraZohm.

    ..  _build_workspace:
    ..  figure:: ./img/build_workspace.png